nekromoth/cpu/README.md

 	str [r0:r1], S
 ---

-### Literals
+### LITERALS
-A literal can be a string or an integer.
+A literal can be a string or an integer:

 **String-literals** start and end with QUOTES(").